Reztreal/Reztreal.github.io/_posts/2024-06-28-Goal-Based-Vector-Field-Pathfinding.md

 <p>
 This will be our terrain but the algorithm can be used in any shaped terrain, so one can modify the game terrain freely without having to worry about the pathfinding algorithm being broken.
-As you can see the terrain has 2 different heights and a 2 paths that lead to the higher ground, one is a lot smoother than the other but the smoother path is longer.
+As you can see the terrain has 2 different heights and 2 paths that lead to the higher ground, one is a lot smoother than the other but the smoother path is also longer.
 In this implementation of the algorithm the agents will actually choose the smoother path, I wanted to remark this in the beginning since it might not be the desired behaviour for some.
 </p>